Google Disables Discover Report Hack for Desktop vs Mobile Insights in GSC

 John Shehata shared early findings based on a dataset of 9.6 billion impressions, offering key takeaways:

-• Google has been testing desktop Discover quietly for over 16 months.
+• Google has been quietly testing desktop Discover for over 16 months.

 • Notable traffic spikes occurred in July and October 2024, suggesting limited rollouts.